-MATHS 792 PROJECT IN MATHEMATICS 1 30 points S1 C MATHS 793 PROJECT IN MATHEMATICS 2 15 points S2 C
+MATHS 792 PROJECT IN MATHEMATICS I

+PROJECT IN MATHEMATICS 2

+15 points S2 C

-MATHS 794 PROJECT IN MATHEMATICS 3 30 points
+MATHS 794 PROJECT IN MATHEMATICS 3

 Each of the project courses involves participation in a research project or investigation in some topic from pure or applied mathematics, under the supervision of one or more staff members, and presentation by the student of the results in a seminar.
 See the Postgraduate Advisor in the Department of Mathematics for more information.